afmika/Infinite-approximation-sort/README.md

 When a member of the set has N decimals, we define P > N otherwise the result will be false (yep it explodes quickly to infinity).
-Theoretically speaking, we literally need an infinite amount of precision because we have to traverse all numbers on the real number line for this to work in the absolute sense thus we get a time complexity that can't be represented as a big O
+Theoretically speaking, we literally need an infinite amount of precision because we have to traverse all numbers on the real number line for this to work in the absolute sense thus we get a time complexity that can't be represented as a big O.
-So let's just say, it's O(infinity) in time.
+Let's just say, it's O(infinity) in time.

 # Screenshots
 ![Approximation sort graph on Desmos](assets/desmos-graph.png)